4bic/4bic.github.io/_posts/2018-06-06-intro-to-ml.md

 ### What new skills have you learned?

 #### Machine learning.
+>    Machine Learning is a field of computer science that uses statistical techniques to give computer systems the ability to learn . . . without being explicitly programmed. - Wikipedia

 For more than a week, I looked at the introduction and uses of ML and lots of correlated disciplines within the field and it can get easily overwhelming.